 9. Use smart LED light bulbs

-Replacing old incandescent bulbs for LED smart light bulbs can save your household hundreds each year on your electric bill.
-In addition to being cost-efficient, smart bulbs offer an array of features including the ability to be managed remotely, they can change colors, and some have built-in speakers allowing the bulbs to play music.
+Replacing old incandescent bulbs for LED smart light bulbs can save your household hundreds on your electric bill yearly.
+In addition to being cost-efficient, smart bulbs offer an array of features, including the ability to be managed remotely, change colors and some have built-in speakers allowing the bulbs to play music.

 Smart bulbs are the tip of the iceberg.
 Tap or click to discover how big tech wants to make all your smart home devices work together.